nusolar/training-f23/src/system/goals.md

 involve working with a new piece of hardware to improve our system and will likely involve working with cloud environments.

+### *Collaborating with Electrical Team* (⭐️, 👥 1-2, 📅 TBD)
+The Electrical team plans on adding new connections to the pins on the Raspberry Pi, which will allow us to poll information from the headlights, horn, etc. We need one or two people to work in liaison with the Electrical team to oversee the addition of new hardware to our Pi.

+### *Collaborating with Business Team* (🌱, 👥 1-2, 📅 TBD)
+The Business team partially oversees NUSolar's public and internal websites.
+Both could use some improvements, and we would be interested in integrating our dashboard with the internal website.

 ### *Onboard GPS module with dashboard integration* (🌱, 👥 2-5, 📅 6-12 weeks)
 It would be nice to visualize the car's progress along the track on our dashboard.
 This project will oversee the addition of a new GPS module to the car, which will